rsksmart/RSKIPs/IPs/RSKIP171.md

 ## Backwards Compatibility

-Appart from descived behaviour for call-like opcodes, this proposal stays fully backwards compatible.
+Appart from the described behaviour for call-like opcodes, this proposal stays fully backwards compatible.

 ## References